athulnediyedath/URL_Shortner_Code-Clause/README.md

 # URL-Shortner

-## This is my first internship tak in CodeClause
+## This is my first internship task in CodeClause

 👉 I built a tool that allowed users to set alarms and trigger them using Python's time modules.